Parimatch1/SV-Guides-Revamped/General Procedures & Policies.md

 **Reinstatement Limits** *[If any of the following requirements are met, the reinstatement should be denied]*
 > 1. The player failed to complete 50+ active in-game hours in the last 7 days (50/168 Hours)
-> 2. The player currently holds (or has held since their last resignation) a staff rank higher than or equal to Chairperson.
+> 2. The player currently holds (or has held since their last resignation) a rank that is Chairperson+.
+Does not include promotions that they turned down.
 > 3. The player resigned less than 60 days ago.
-> 4. The player was demoted, suspended, or otherwise punished which resulted in the loss of rank.
+> 4. The user reinstated less than 3 months ago.
-> 5. The player is attempting to reinstate to a rank that they had never obtained through valid promotions (valid promotion does not include rank purchases or board choices).
+> 5. The player was demoted, suspended, or otherwise punished which resulted in the loss of rank.
-> 6. The player has intentionally participated in break rules, corruption, abuse of power, alternative account trolling, racism, exploiting, or any further Roblox ToS or Major Rule Violation.
+> 6. The player is attempting to reinstate to a rank that they had never obtained through valid promotions (valid promotion does not include rank purchases or board choices).
-> 7. A Chief of Staff+ has acknowledged a fundamental lack of the player's knowledge on Stateview's rules and regulations.
+> 7. The player has intentionally participated in major rule breaking, corruption, abuse of power, alternative account trolling, racism, exploiting, or any further Roblox ToS or Major Rule Violation.
-> 8. A Chief of Staff+ has deemed the player ineffective in carrying out their duties.
+> 8. A Chief of Staff+ has acknowledged a fundamental lack of the player's knowledge on Stateview's rules and regulations.
-> 9. The user reinstated less than 3 months ago.
+> 9. A Chief of Staff+ has deemed the player ineffective in carrying out their duties.
 > *Branch Diversity Team+ can bypass these reinstatement limits.*

 ---